Protobit/tread_mill/README.md

 #### Rail 4.2

 TreadMill should work out of the box with a valid Sneakers configuration.
-For ActionMailer::DeliverLater integration, all you need to do is include a `:mailer` queue, which should be prefixed by your selected `queue_base_name` (`config.tread_mill.queues = %(amqp.myapplication.mailers)`).
+For ActionMailer::DeliverLater integration, all you need to do is include a `:mailer` queue, which should be prefixed by your selected `queue_name_prefix` (`config.tread_mill.queues = %(amqp.myapplication.mailers)`).

-#### Rails 4.1

-**Update:** Big thanks to Seuros for trying to get an official 4.1 release of `ActiveJob`.
-Unfortunately the [Rails team would rather us upgrade to Rails 4.2.](https://github.com/rails/rails/pull/16733) which is understandable considering they've stopped maintaining 4.1 less security fixes.
-The repository will hopefully stay in place for anyone wanting to use the preliminary `ActiveJob` API in Rails 4.1.

-TreadMill requires ActiveJob.
-TreadMill currently depends on ActiveJob, but RubyGems ~~carries a relatively early version of ActiveJob~~ [has the latest ActiveJob tagged with pre of `beta1` and has Rails 4.2 as a dependency](http://rubygems.org/gems/activejob/versions/4.2.0.beta1), so your best bet is installing it from [this](http://github.com/rails/activejob) repository, specifically the `archive` branch.

-If you want to use ActionMailer::DeliverLater, the pre-merge Github repository for the ActionMailer::DeliverLater feature can be found [here](http://github.com/seuros/actionmailer-deliver_later).
-This repository may at some point in the future be updated to work with Rails 4.1.
-Currently, however, there is a bug in how it overrides ActionMailer's `missing_method` functionality.
-I have forked this branch for use specifically with Rails 4.1 and applied necessary patches (see the repos readme for details) to get it working.
-Instructions on usage and installation can be found [here](http://github.com/Protobit/actionmailer-deliver_later).

-#### Rails <4.1
+#### Rails <=4.1

-Versions before Rail 4.1 won't be actively supported.
+Due to a pretty large set of API changes between ActiveJob's github repository pre-merge and now, it doesn't make sense to support pre-4.2 ActiveJob, especially considering the Rails team has flatly rejected supporting pre-4.2.
+As a result, this gem as of version `0.0.2`, only supports `>= 4.2.0.beta1`.